oracle/graal/docs/reference-manual/native-image/ReplayBundles.md

 ordinary jar-file but a native image replay bundle.
 The file contains version information of the native image replay bundle format itself and also which GraalVM version was used to create the bundle.
 This can later be used to report a warning message if a bundle gets replayed with a GraalVM version different from the one used to create the bundle.
+This file also contains information about the platform the bundle was created on (e.g. `linux-amd64` or `darwin-aarch64`).

 ### `input`: